Welcome to the Thrive Lab!

 Previous Projects

 In the Summer of 2024, the Thrive Lab received funding from Mason Impact for the Summer Team Impact Project.
 The project trained 6 undergraduate researchers in research focused on reducing suicidality in Prince William County public schools by investigating the resources, programs, interventions, and services available for middle- and high-school students in this region.
-Students highlighted interventions, programs, or initiatives in place nationally and in Prince William County Public middle- and high- schools that offer support to students who express thoughts of suicide, as well asf actors that contribute to enhanced student support, such as family involvement efforts or training for school staff.
+Students highlighted interventions, programs, or initiatives in place nationally and in Prince William County Public middle- and high- schools that offer support to students who express thoughts of suicide, as well as factors that contribute to enhanced student support, such as family involvement efforts or training for school staff.

 Learn about our work here: